sa4k5hi/FacultyConnect/README.md

     - Add Slots by mentioning the day and the time details.
     - Remove Slot by mentioning the day and the time details.

+5. Rate Limiter
+    - Use to limit repeated requests to APIs and/or endpoints.

 ## Instructions

 1. `git clone https://github.com/sa4k5hi/FacultyConnect.git`